ethereum-optimism/ecosystem-contributions/contributions/visualize-op-mainnet-tx-flow.md

 ---
-title: "Visalize OP Mainnet Transaction Flow"
+title: "Visualize OP Mainnet Transaction Flow"
 description: "This visualizer, ideally presented as an interactive website, would provide real-time insights into transaction flows, giving users a new way to engage with OP Mainnet."
 lang: "en-US"
 type: "Draft Project Idea"